How to Plot a Line Chart in Python using Matplotlib

 Step 1: Install the Matplotlib package

-If you haven’t already done so, install the Matplotlib package in Python using this command (under Windows):
+If you haven’t already done so, install the Matplotlib package:

 pip install matplotlib